-- (1) In accordance with SEC rules, this column reflects the aggregate grant date fair value of the option awards granted during 2018 and 2019 computed in accordance with FASB ASC Topic 718.
-The assumptions we used in valuing options are described in Note 8 to our consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2019, filed with the SEC on March 9, 2020.
+- (1) Represents the annual bonus paid in December 2022, which was 75% of the officer's annual target bonus for 2022. - (2) In accordance with SEC rules, this column reflects the aggregate grant date fair value of the option awards granted during 2022 computed in accordance with Financial Accounting Standard Board Accounting Standards Codification Topic 718 for stock-based compensation transactions ("ASC 718").
+Assumptions used in valuing options are described in Note 7 to our consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2022, filed with the SEC on March 8, 2023 (as amended by Form 10-K/A).
 The aggregate grant date fair value does not take into account any estimated forfeitures related to service-vesting conditions.
-These amounts do not reflect the actual economic value that will be realized by the named executive officer upon the vesting of the stock options, the exercise of the stock options, or the sale of the common stock underlying such stock options. - (2) Represents \$2,477 paid in 2019 by the Company for Dr. Luthringer's life insurance premiums. - (3) Represents \$2,470 paid in 2018 by the Company for Dr. Luthringer's life insurance premiums. - (4) Represents \$3,210 paid in 2019 by the Company for Mr. Race's life insurance premiums. - (5) Represents \$3,332 paid in 2018 by the Company for Mr. Race's life insurance premiums. - (6) Represents \$14,241 paid in 2019 by the Company in 401(k) contributions and \$690 paid in 2019 by the Company for Mr. Russell's life insurance premiums. - (7) Represents \$14,631 paid in 2018 by the Company in 401(k) contributions and \$414 paid in 2018 by the Company for Mr. Russell's life insurance premiums.
+These amounts do not reflect the actual economic value that will be realized by the named executive officers upon the vesting or exercise of the stock options, or the sale of the common stock underlying such stock options. - (3) Represents \$5,946 paid in 2022 by the Company for Dr. Luthringer's life insurance premiums. - 4) Represents \$2,978 paid in 2022 by the Company for Mr. Race's life insurance premiums. - (5) Represents \$10,675 paid in 2022 by the Company in 401(k) contributions and \$947 paid in 2022 by the Company for Mr. Ahlholm's life insurance premiums.

-OUTSTANDING EQUITY AWARDS AT FISCAL YEAR END
+OUTSTANDING EQUITY AWARDS AT FISCAL YEAR-END

-The following table shows for the fiscal year ended December 31, 2019, certain information regarding outstanding equity awards at fiscal year end for the named executive officers.
+The following table shows for the fiscal year ended December 31, 2022, certain information regarding outstanding equity awards at fiscal year-end for the named executive officers.